Andrew Toles

-Alvin Andrew Toles (born May 24, 1992) is an American professional baseball outfielder in the Los Angeles Dodgers organization.
+Alvin Andrew Toles (born May 24, 1992) is an American former professional baseball outfielder who played in Major League Baseball (MLB) for the Los Angeles Dodgers.

 Toles played college baseball for the University of Tennessee and Chipola College.
-He was selected by the Tampa Bay Rays in the third round of the 2012 Major League Baseball draft and played for the organization until 2015.
-He signed with the Los Angeles Dodgers after the 2015 season and made his major league debut in 2016, and still remains on the club's restricted list despite not playing a game since 2018.
+He was selected by the Tampa Bay Rays in the third round of the 2012 Major League Baseball draft and played for their organization until 2015.
+He signed with the Dodgers after the 2015 season and made his major league debut in 2016, and still remains on the club's restricted list despite not playing a game since 2018.

 Amateur career

 Toles attended Sandy Creek High School in Tyrone, Georgia.
 After he graduated, the Florida Marlins selected him in the fourth round of the 2010 Major League Baseball draft.
 He chose not to sign with the Marlins.

 Toles enrolled at the University of Tennessee to play college baseball for the Tennessee Volunteers.
 He was named to the SEC All-Freshman team in 2011.
 However, he was dismissed by the Volunteers baseball team later that year.
 Tennessee coach Dave Serrano did not specify a reason for Toles' dismissal but noted "a certain standard of accountability to which every member of the team must be held."
 After the 2011 season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and was named a league all-star.

 Toles then transferred to Chipola College in northern Florida.
 He was suspended from Chipola's baseball team in 2012, for breaking team rules.